ogurcan/blockchain/ethereum/doc/Receiving Ethers Using a Contract.md

         receivingAccount.send(amount);
     }

-    modifier afterDeadline() { if (now >= deadline) _; }
+    /* a modifier works as a guard for its dedicated function */ modifier afterDeadline() { if (now >= deadline) _; }

-    /* checks if the time limit has been reached and ends the contract */ function dispose() afterDeadline {
+    /* if invoked after the deadline, it ends the contract and makes a refund. */ function dispose() afterDeadline {
         // mark this contract as deleted, remove it from the Ethereum Virtual Machine (EVM)'s state
-        // and transfer the refund to the account. suicide(receivingAccount);
+        // and transfer the refund to the account. selfdestruct(receivingAccount);
     }
 }
 ```

 The constructor `ReceiveEther(address _account)` sets the `receivingAccount` using the parameter provided and the deadline as 10 minutes.
 The nameless function `()` is invoked each time a transaction towards the address of this contract is executed.
-When `afterDeadline()` is reached, the contract `dispose()` itself.
+After the  `afterDeadline()` is reached, the contract can be disposed by using the `dispose()` function.

-The `suicide(address)` method uses negative gas because the operation frees up space on the blockchain by clearing all of the contract's data from the Ethereum Virtual Machine (EVM).
+The `selfdestruct(address)` function (it was called `suicide(address)` previously) uses negative gas because the operation frees up space on the blockchain by clearing all of the contract's data from the Ethereum Virtual Machine (EVM).
 As a result, when you check the balance of `receivingAccount`, you should see that the balance is increased.

 ### Compiling the Contract